For a long time, I thought the olive oil I was buying in the supermarket here in France was terrific. Then I had two surprises:

-Most high-quality oils are not found in a supermarket.
+Most high-quality olive oils are not found in supermarkets.
 You deserve to get what you pay good money for, so look elsewhere.
 More reliable sources are specialty stores and online shops.

-Suggestions: 2 good online sources in the U.S. I’ve seen (but never tried):
+Suggestions: 2 good online sources in the U.S. I’ve seen (but haven’t tried):

-2. Zingerman’s is another online supplier I would try if I lived in the U.S. They have several delicious French olive oils. (https://www.zingermans.com)
+2. Zingerman’s – This is another online supplier I would try if I lived in the U.S. They have several delicious high-quality French olive oils. (https://www.zingermans.com)

 Do you cook with olive oil?
 Have you tried French olive oil?
 If so, what did you think?
 Let me know in the comments below.